JabRef/user-documentation/en/SQLDatabase.md

 This feature is available since JabRef 3.6.
 If you used to work with an older version of JabRef, please refer to [SQLDatabaseMigration](SQLDatabaseMigration) for information how to update your data.

 To use this feature you have to connect to a remote database.
 To do so you have to open **File** in the menu bar and then click the **Open remote database** item.
-The **Open remote database** dialog will open and you have to fill it out.
+The **Open remote database** dialog will open and you will have to fill in the remote's database connection settings.
 Under the field **Database type** you can choose between PostgreSQL, MySQL and Oracle depending on your remote database.
 Then, you have to fill out the rest of the fields with the according information.

 ![Screenshot of Open shared database dialog] (./images/open-shared-database-dialog.png)